Shunting layout for G1MRA 75th October 2022

 Inglenook sidings

-My version will be the 3-2-2 one measuring 8′ long by 14″ wide spread over 2 of the usual 6′ tables.
+My version will be the 3-2-2 one measuring 8′ long by 14″ wide spread over my usual stand with a side extension.

 This can just hold 3 wagons in one siding and 2 wagons in each of the other two sidings.